Seymour, Indiana: Economy

 The economy of Seymour is based primarily on manufacturing and distribution, healthcare, and education.
 Jackson County's unemployment rate was 3.3% in October, compared with 4.4% statewide.
 Median household income in Seymour was $63,000 and the homeownership rate 57% in 2023, both below statewide averages.

-Major manufacturers include Aisin USA, a leader in the field of automotive component manufacturing, Cummins, Valeo North America, the Lannett Company, and Silgas Plastics.
-Home Products Incorporated recently acquired the former Lear Siglar facility that sits atop the defunct Milwaukee Rail yard.
+Major manufacturers include automotive component manufacturing company Aisin USA, Cummins, Valeo North America, the Lannett Company, and Silgas Plastics.
 Nippon Steel Pipe America, an automotive parts supplier, employs over 400 associates at its plant in Seymour.

+In April 2026, the Seymour Common Council approved property-tax abatements supporting more than $164 million in new capital investment by five of the city's largest industrial employers—Valeo, Aisin USA, the Cummins Seymour Engine Plant, the Walmart Distribution Center, and SpaceGuard Products.
+The investments, largely in new manufacturing equipment and automation, were tied to the retention of more than 3,700 jobs, including 1,831 at Aisin's two Seymour plants, 957 at Cummins, and 937 at the Walmart Distribution Center.

-Owing to the city's convenient access to I-65 and US-50, Walmart Transportation and Pet Supplies Plus have significant operations based in Seymour.
+Owing to the city's access to I-65 and US-50, Walmart Transportation and Pet Supplies Plus have large operations based in Seymour.
 Walmart Distribution is the primary provider of merchandise for all Wal-Mart retail units.
 The Walmart Distribution Center is fully mechanized and multi-shift operated with receiving, order filling, and shipping departments.

-Schneck Medical Center employs more than 1,100, including 200 physicians and 400 volunteers, and has operated for over 100 years.
-The Seymour Community Schools and Rose Acre Farms round out the list of major employers.
+Schneck Medical Center employs more than 1,100 people, including 200 physicians and 400 volunteers, and has operated for over 100 years.
+The Seymour Community Schools and Rose Acre Farms are also major employers.

-Other employers include retail and service industry providers including franchise and locally owned restaurants that line US-50 headed east out of the city.
+Other employers include retail and service industry providers, such as franchise and locally owned restaurants that line US-50.